krmanik/image-occlusion-in-browser/README.md

 ### PWA Version for offline
 https://infinyte7.github.io/image-occlusion-in-browser/pwa/index.html

+### Note: First try above if does not work then try this one.
-### Note latest pyodide v0.16.1 is not working or showing error on iOS v13 so try this test version it uses pyodide v0.15.0
+Latest version of pyodide (v0.16.1) is not working or showing error on iOS v13 so try this test version it uses pyodide v0.15.0

 https://infinyte7.github.io/image-occlusion-in-browser/test15

 #### Note: Rename and remove .zip at end of exported deck if present .zip extension to import in Anki